Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Januari 2025 22.26.03 UTC
+- WIB: Senin, 6 Januari 2025 23.31.21 UTC
-- WITA: Senin, 6 Januari 2025 23.26.03 UTC
+- WITA: Selasa, 7 Januari 2025 00.31.21 UTC
-- WIT: Selasa, 7 Januari 2025 00.26.03 UTC
+- WIT: Selasa, 7 Januari 2025 01.31.21 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology